JioPhone Next on sale from Diwali for as low as Rs 1,999 | Technology

 Jio announced four different JioPhone Next EMI plans for its customers.
 JioPhone Next can be purchased by paying an upfront cost of Rs 1,999.
 The remaining amount can be paid within 18-24 months.

 Under the Always-on Plan, which has a duration of 18 months and 24 months, customers will have to pay only Rs 350 or Rs 300, depending on the choice of tenure.
-Users will also get 5GB of data + 100/min of talk-time per month.
+It will come bundled with 5GB of data and 100 min of talk time per month.

 The JioPhone Next Large plan provides for customers paying Rs 500 for 18 months or Rs 450 for 24 months.
 Users will get 1.5GB of 4G data per day and unlimited voice calls.